KrystianGolinski/Simulated_Trading_Platform/Project_Documentation/EngineStructure.md

 ### 2.1.
 High-Level Data Flow

 1.  **Input**: The engine receives a request via command-line arguments, often including a path to a JSON configuration file.
-2.  **Dispatch**: `CommandDispatcher` parses the input and routes it to the appropriate function in `TradingEngine`.
+2.  **Dispatch**: `CommandDispatcher` parses the input and routes it to the `TradingOrchestrator`.
-3.  **Data Retrieval**: `MarketData` service fetches historical price data from the TimescaleDB database.
+3.  **Data Processing**: The `TradingOrchestrator` calls the `DataProcessor` to load, validate, and prepare historical market data.
+4.  **Strategy Management**: The `TradingOrchestrator` uses the `StrategyManager` to create and configure the specified trading strategy.
-4.  **Simulation Loop**: `TradingEngine` iterates through the historical data, day by day.
+5.  **Simulation Loop**: The `TradingOrchestrator` iterates through the historical data, day by day.
-5.  **Temporal Validation**: On each day, the engine checks if the stocks in the simulation are actively trading, dynamically handling IPOs and delistings.
+6.  **Temporal Validation**: On each day, the `DataProcessor` ensures that stocks are actively trading, dynamically handling IPOs and delistings to prevent survivorship bias.
-6.  **Signal Generation**: The selected `TradingStrategy` (e.g., `MovingAverageCrossoverStrategy`) analyzes the data and generates BUY, SELL, or HOLD signals.
+7.  **Signal Generation**: Inside the loop, the `TradingOrchestrator` passes the current data to the `StrategyManager`, which executes the `TradingStrategy` to generate BUY, SELL, or HOLD signals.
-7.  **Execution**: `ExecutionService` processes these signals, creating orders that are fulfilled by the `Portfolio`.
+8.  **Execution**: The `ExecutionService` processes these signals, creating orders that are fulfilled by the `Portfolio`.
+9.  **Result Calculation**: After the simulation, the `TradingOrchestrator` passes the trade log to the `ResultCalculator`.
-8.  **Output**: After the simulation, results (performance metrics, trades) are serialized to JSON and printed to standard output.
+10. **Output**: The `ResultCalculator` computes the final performance metrics, which are then serialized to JSON by the `TradingOrchestrator` and printed to standard output.

 ### 2.2.
 Survivorship Bias Mitigation